Inbibo/adonisfx_docs/docs/licensing.md

 > === Windows
 >
 >  - `TurboFloatServer.exe -x`
->  - `TurboFloatServer.exe -x -pdets="YourTurboActivate.dat" -config="Config.xml"`
 >
->  In Windows, it is also possible to install the server avoiding the need to run it manually:
+>  In case that the configuration files need to be located in a different folder, then use `-pdets` and `-config` flags to especify their locations:
 >
-> - `TurboFloatServer.exe -i`
-> - `TurboFloatServer.exe -i -pdets="YourTurboActivate.dat" -config="Config.xml"`
+>  - `TurboFloatServer.exe -x -pdets="YourTurboActivate.dat" -config="Config.xml"`
 >
 >  === Linux
 >
 > - `./turbofloatserver -x`
+>
+>  In case that the configuration files need to be located in a different folder, then use `-pdets` and `-config` flags to especify their locations:
+>
 > - `./turbofloatserver -x -pdets="YourTurboActivate.dat" -config="Config.xml"`
->
-> **Note**
-> - Server installation is not possible on Linux.
-For more information, refer to [this page](https://wyday.com/limelm/help/turbofloat-server/#install-linux).

 ### Client Configuration